Dogs That Don't Shed -

 A Guide To Hypoallergenic Breeds

 Are you looking for a hypoallergenic dog?
-Maybe you or a family member are allergic to dogs, so finding a dog that won’t shed might sound appealing.
+Maybe you or a family member are allergic to dogs, but the thought of not having a fury companion is out of the question.
+Therefore, finding a dog that won’t shed might sound appealing.

 To make your choice easier, we’ve compiled a list with the top hypoallergenic dogs you can choose from.
 Maybe your next best friend is on it!